 ARIA’s restaurant scene

 Las Vegas is known for its culinary chops.
-Any celebrity chef worth his salt has a presence in Las Vegas, Nevada.
-Featuring 16 restaurants under one roof, Aria is no exception to the more-is-better rule.
+Any celebrity chef worth his salt has a restaurant presence in Las Vegas, Nevada.
+Featuring 16 restaurants under one roof, Aria is no exception to the more-is-better restaurant rule.
 Tequila fans, check out the Tequila tree at Javier’s Mexican-themed restaurant.

 Those looking for an over-the-top breakfast, lunch or dinner buffet, with reasonable prices, might like to visit The Buffet.
 For great seafood, try Michael Mina’s American Fish.
 After sampling the truffled mac and cheese at Mina’s Arcadia in San Jose, I was pleased to see the truffled mac and cheese on the Las Vegas menu, as well.

-While the quality of the food and chocolate is good at Jean Philippe Patisserie, they need to get the ordering process under control.
+While the quality of the food and chocolate is good at Aria Patisserie, they need to get the ordering process under control.
 I saw several frustrated folks on the morning of my Las Vegas departure standing on the sidelines waiting for, what appeared to be, simple orders to be processed.

 High tech, high touch hotel rooms